swipswaps/docker-dolibarr/README.md

 ## How to run this image

-This image is based on the [officiel PHP repository](https://registry.hub.docker.com/_/php/).
+This image is based on the [official PHP repository](https://registry.hub.docker.com/_/php/).
 It is inspired from [nextcloud](https://github.com/nextcloud/docker) and [tuxgasy/docker-dolibarr](https://github.com/tuxgasy/docker-dolibarr).

 This image does not contain the database for Dolibarr.
 You need to use either an existing database or a database container.